microsoft/Windows-driver-samples/Building-Locally.md

   * Mount ISO image
   * Open a terminal
   * `.\LaunchBuildEnv`
-  * `set PLATFORM=`

-Note: The last command to clear the PLATFORM variable is added so as to allow the next part to iterate over all platforms automatically without having to add explicit arguments.

 ## Step 3: Clone Windows Driver Samples and checkout main branch

 ```